mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 302 - Misleading Status Codes/readme.md

 Check if your monitoring systems can properly detect failures and use mutation testing.

-if they can't distinguish between success and failure based on status codes, you likely have this problem.
+If they can't distinguish between success and failure based on status codes, you likely have this problem.

 You can also watch client-side bugs caused by mismatched expectations.